 About General Motors

-General Motors also acquired automobile parts companies over the years as well as other types of companies, including Frigidaire, a maker of appliances.
-During World War II, GM played an important role in the war effort, halting automobile manufacturing to use the assembly lines to make tanks, weapons, airplanes, and even ships and ship components.
-GM thrived in the post-war economy and continued to be profitable for decades, rising to the largest car maker in the world.
+General Motors also acquired automobile parts makers and other companies, including appliance-maker Frigidaire.
+During World War II, GM used its assembly lines to make tanks, weapons, airplanes, and even ships and ship components.
+GM thrived in the post-war economy and was profitable for decades, becoming the world’s largest carmaker.

-People who worked on repairing the appliances and boilers made by companies GM owned, were put at similar risk.
-Other workers affected included all the people who worked with or around the asbestos-laden parts, including factory workers, engineers, machinists, salespeople, managers, installers, and workers in warehouses.
-Even the family members of these workers were put at risk because workers may have brought asbestos fibers home on their clothing.
+People who repaired appliances manufactured by GM’s companies were put at similar risk.
+Others worked with or around asbestos-laden parts, including factory workers, engineers, machinists, salespeople, managers, and warehouse staff.
+Even family members were put at risk when workers brought asbestos fibers home on their clothing.

 GM’s Asbestos Trust Fund and Bankruptcy

-There were many causes of the troubles that led to GM’s 2009 bankruptcy, and the number and size of asbestos lawsuits was just one part of it.
-Because the company had many pending lawsuits against it related to asbestos, it was required to form an asbestos trust fund.
-This trust fund was opened in 2012 and was supplied with a certain amount of money, decided upon in bankruptcy, that would be used to settle any future asbestos claims and to compensate victims of mesothelioma and other illnesses.
+While many problems contributed to GM’s 2009 bankruptcy, asbestos lawsuits were a major factor.
+Because of pending asbestos lawsuits, GM established an asbestos trust fund.
+This trust fund opened in 2012 and was funded to settle any future asbestos claims and compensate victims of mesothelioma and other illnesses.